Property Graph Exchange Format (PG)

 • a string value, given as one of

-The data type of a property value in PG format is either string, or number, or boolean.2 Applications MAY internally map these types to other type systems.
+The data type of a property value in PG Format is either string, or number, or boolean.2 Applications MAY internally map these types to other type systems.
 Values of the same property are allowed to have different data types.

-Example 21: Property values
+Example 19: Property values

-x n: 1,-1,2e+3 # numbers
+node n: 1,-1,2e+3 # numbers

 b: true, false # boolean values